rackerlabs/technical-blog/content/blog/2020/2020-11-03-rackspace-and-salesforce-a-platinum-partnership/index.md

 Our clients are looking for one partner that can deliver across the entire process from lead generation, through lead nurturing, all the way to building customer loyalty.

-### A Bright Future for Rackspace Technologye and our clients
+### A Bright Future for Rackspace Technology and our clients

 We are thankful for all of our clients who allowed us to help them transform their businesses.
 Achieving Platinum status shows it’s time for us to work even harder to bring